nmattei/cmps3160/syllabus.md

 ### Labs and Pre-Lab Questions

-Every Friday in class will be interactive lab time. **Before Friday** you will be required to answer a few short questions in the form of a Canvas Quiz.
-In class you will have the opportunity to work on the Labs with the instructor and TAs.
+Every Friday in class will be interactive lab time. **Before Friday** you will be required read the lab answer a few short questions in the form of a Canvas Quiz.
+The labs consist of two parts - an in-class group exercise due by the end of class and lab notebook with programming exercises due by the following lab.
 On these days it will be important to bring a laptop to class to participate in the work.
-Labs will be worth 10 points each and graded based the rubric in Canvas.
+Labs will be worth 15 points each - 5 points for the in-class exerscies and 10 points for the lab notebooks, and graded based the rubrics in Canvas.

 The best way to learn is by doing, so these will largely be applied assignments that provide hands-on experience with the basic skills a data scientist needs in industry. **Posting solutions publicly online without the staff's express consent is a direct violation of our academic integrity policy.
 Late assignments will not be accepted.**

+#### Pre-lab Quiz
+Before lab on Friday, students are expected to read the lab notebook and complete a short quiz.

+#### In-Class Lab Activities
+In-class lab activities are intended to be completed during the lab session.
+These activities are intended to provide hands-on exercises and thought experiments that apply the theory/conceptual material from the week.
+If you are unable to attend a lab session, in-class lab activities may be completed outside of class for a maximum of 3 points but must be turned in by the end of the day they are assigned.

+#### Lab Notebooks
+In addition to the in-class lab activities, there will be programming-based exercises each week that apply the technical material from the week.
+Students should work on these labs once they complete the in-class activities.
+These exercises are due by the next lab session, the following Friday by 9am.

 ### Test 1 and Test 2